Hai Nan Xing Zhou Beef Noodle: Michelin-recognised Hainanese beef noodles

 Was this worth the trip to Toa Payoh on a bright and early weekday morning?
 It’s hard to say.
 Hai Nan Xing Zhou Beef Noodle’s dry beef noodles had its ups and downs— I absolutely loved the soft beef tendon, while the highly raved beef slices left me slightly disappointed as it wasn’t as tender as I’d hoped for.
 I was left wishing that the glossy and thick gravy had more prominent savoury flavours, but its texture was spot on, leaving me satisfied without being too overwhelming.

-Despite all that, I’d definitely come back to Hai Nan Xing Zhou Beef Noodle for a bowl of old-school Hainanese beef noodles if I was ever in the area and craving something hearty.
+Despite all that, I’d definitely come back to Hai Nan Xing Zhou Beef Noodle for a bowl of old-school Hainanese beef noodles if I were ever in the area and craving something hearty.

 Hai Nan Xing Zhou Beef Noodle